How do I know if I have COVID-19?

 - What should my close contacts do?

-It’s important for you to tell your close contacts that they may have been exposed to COVID-19 so they can quarantine, get tested and wear a well-fitting mask.
-Close contacts should follow CDC’s quarantine guidance and use the Indiana Isolation and Quarantine Calculator.
+It’s important for you to tell your close contacts that they may have been exposed to COVID-19 so they can get tested and wear a well-fitting mask.
+Close contacts should follow CDC guidance and wear a mask for 10 days after exposure.
 If they are infected, they could spread COVID-19 starting 2 days before they have any symptoms or test positive.
-Recommendations for close contacts depend on whether they are up to date with their COVID-19 vaccinations or had confirmed COVID-19 within the 90 days prior to close contact.
 Someone is still considered a close contact even if they were wearing a mask while they were around you.

 - Am I considered a close contact if I was wearing a face mask/covering?